My name is Zoe. I am in my very early late forties, and I live with my partner and children in a little house in the South Wales valleys.

 At other times inspiring, funny, joyful.

 I have learned so much about my differently wired brain, about me, but my learning curve is still in its infancy, and there are so very many others out there in the same boat.
-I have an incredibly inquisitive mind, and feel driven to keep researching ways in which we can better help ourselves.
+I have an incredibly inquisitive mind, and feel driven to keep investigating ways in which we can better help ourselves.

 Life changing realisations and diagnoses tend to make you evaluate what is important in life, and amidst the other chaos and flux of my brain, one thing I have realised beyond question is that nature is my saviour.